Juan-M/candidates/README.md

 ### Pending

-- Proper test setup and coverage.
-I'll be spending a little bit more time in that for a while, but depending on the following steps for this challenge proposal I might leave it as it is.
+- Proper test setup and coverage for the frontend.
+I might be spending a little bit more time in that for a while, but depending on the following steps for this challenge proposal I might leave it as it is, given that my testing skills are probably already shown with the backend.